Zuriplayer/EZORaidPlanner/README.md

 EZORaidPlanner is an early-development addon for The Elder Scrolls Online, part of the EZO family.
 It helps raid leaders plan dungeon and trial events: schedule, assign a leader, pick players, and record the outcome.

-Support, bug reports, and suggestions: EZO Discord (see server invite pinned in #ezo-core).
+Support, bug reports, and suggestions: https://discord.gg/Vnsj32nMq

 ## Status